 ABOUT PERENNIAL PATTERNS DESIGN

-Perennial Patterns is a second generation landscape design/build company that specializes in creating regionally appropriate Cascadian Style gardens and landscapes.
+Perennial Patterns LLC is a second generation landscape design/build company that specializes in creating regionally appropriate Cascadian Style gardens and landscapes.
 As a landscape contractor I blur the lines between the design, construction, and maintenance of a project to create places that celebrate and elevate the natural and cultural characteristics of the PNW.

 Raingardens, green-walls, food forests, custom water features, laser-cut steel screens, and fine masonry are a few of my favorite things.